naiyerasif/site/README.md

 ## Contributing

-Since this is my personal site, I'm not really looking for feature requests.
-I'd, however, appreciate bug reports and corrections.
+Since this is my personal site, I am not really looking for feature requests.
+I would, however, appreciate bug reports and corrections.
 Please [create an issue](https://github.com/naiyerasif/site/issues/new) on accessibility, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.

 ## License